satyasiba001/LearnGit/README.md

-some file present that you don't want to commit or push like .env file Add a file named ".gitignore" and untracked file names to that file
+some file present that you don't want to commit or push like .env file Add a file named ".gitignore" and untracked file names to that file git didn't track empty folders, so we have to add a file named ".gitkeep" in that empty folder so that git can track